Friend09/pract-langchain/README.md

 # pract-langchain

-a repo to practise langchain library
+a repo to practise langchain, langgraph library